yixin0829/Cayman/jazz.md

 In second year, I explored playing more RnB, Funk and Soul with the Skule™ Jazz Combo, and I played more traditional jazz with the Hart House Jazz Combo.

 Now, in my third year, I've taken directorship of the Skule™ Jazz Combo, and I am taking a Music Performance Minor in Jazz Piano.
+I also manage our official website, [jazz.skule.ca](https://jazz.skule.ca/), check it out!

 ![Terry_Fox_Jazz](/assets/Project_Pictures/Terry_Fox_Jazz.png)